cmotc/distro-build-config/README.md

 and a to-be-determined Bitcoin wallet.
 Gittorrent will also be in here once I figure out enough about how to make it work.

+To anyone who stumbles across this and hopes to use it or some of the interesting software suggested therein, and I do encourage you to do so, please understand that I'm only human and I'm sorry if I've introduced some sort of error.
+If I did I did so unknowingly and without malice.
+On a similar note, please also understand that much of this software is still in very active development and is subject to fairly rapid change.
+Usually, everything works and you will hardly notice the updates, so much so that they're barely worth mentioning and these are smart folks, but hey you should know.

 CHECKLIST
 ---------
 This is fun.
 I get to be really picky about what I want.